How Did We Get Here? 7 Things To Know About Measles

 Symptoms of measles include high fever, cough, runny nose, white spots inside the mouth, and rashes that spread across the skin.

 While most recover from the infection, measles can lead to serious complications.
 About 1 in 4 individuals who contract measles will be hospitalized.
-1 in 10 children with measles will develop ear infections, which can lead to permanent hearing loss.
-1 in 1,000 will develop swelling of the brain (encephalitis) which can result in permanent brain damage.
+One in 10 children with measles will develop ear infections, which can lead to permanent hearing loss.
+One in 1,000 will develop swelling of the brain (encephalitis), which can result in permanent brain damage.
 A similar proportion will die from the infection.

 Who is most at risk of contracting and having serious complications of measles?

-Unvaccinated young children have the highest risk of contracting measles, and developing serious complications from the disease.
-The CDC typically advises the first dose of the vaccine to be administered at 12 months, making young infants especially susceptible.
-However in light of the current outbreak, CDC officials recommend the vaccine for infants between 6-11 months who are travelling to countries with measles outbreaks.
+Unvaccinated young children have the highest risk of contracting measles and developing serious complications from the disease.
+The CDC typically advises that the first dose of the vaccine be administered at 12 months, making young infants especially susceptible.
+However in light of the current outbreak, CDC officials recommend the vaccine for infants between 6-11 months who are traveling to countries with measles outbreaks.

 What is herd immunity, and are we at risk of losing it?